-On September 15, 2020, the Board of Directors accepted the renounce of the Director Ms. Brenda Eaton, the Alternate Director, Mr. Jordan Anderson on an interim basis, until the next Ordinary Shareholders' Meeting.
+On September 15, 2020, the Board of Directors accepted the renounce of the Director Ms. Brenda Eaton.
+The Alternate Director, Mr. Jordan Anderson assumed on that same date on an interim basis, until the next Ordinary Shareholders' Meeting.

 Currently, the Board of Directors is composed of eight Regular Directors, an acting Director and their respective alternate Directors.